 It was introduced by engineer Bill Smith while working at Motorola in 1986.
 Jack Welch made it central to his business strategy at General Electric in 1995.
 Today, it is used in many industrial sectors.
 Six Sigma seeks to improve the quality output of process by identifying and removing the causes of defects (errors) and minimizing variability in manufacturing and business processes.
 It uses a set of quality management methods, mainly empirical, statistical methods, and creates a special infrastructure of people within the organization ("Champions", "Black Belts", "Green Belts", "Yellow Belts", etc.) who are experts in these methods.
 The term Six Sigma originated from terminology associated with manufacturing, specifically terms associated with statistical modeling of manufacturing processes.

 Doctrine Six Sigma doctrine asserts: "Six Sigma" was registered June 11, 1991 as U.S. Scrum sans itérations ? « Scrum sans itérations ?

 » un concept étrange que d’imaginer une méthode itérative sans itérations … Et pourtant nombre de blogs de l’écosystème agile présentent Kanban, un processus par définition non itératif, comme une évolution intéressante pour les projets Scrum.
 L’objectif de cet article est donc d’illustrer comment ces deux approches, d’apparence contradictoires, peuvent se compléter pour le plus grand bonheur de nos utilisateurs !
 L’article s’adresse à des lecteurs déjà sensibilisés à Scrum, si vous ne connaissez pas ce kit méthodologique, Wikipedia est un bon point d’entrée.

 Par exemple : Plus intéressant est l’exercice de voir les bonnes pratiques DevOps comme des instanciations du Lean Management aux activités de livraison, intégration, tests, déploiement, suivi du run.
 Les analogies et principes sous-jacents du Lean pouvant alors nous aider à mieux comprendre la « magie » des pratiques DevOps ou même à en imaginer de nouvelles !
 Single-Minute Exchange of Die.
 History The concept arose in the late 1950s and early 1960s, when Shigeo Shingo was consulting to a variety of companies including Toyota, and was contemplating their inability to eliminate bottlenecks at car body-molding presses.

 The bottlenecks were caused by long tool changeover times which drove up production lot sizes.
 The economic lot size is calculated from the ratio of actual production time and the 'change-over' time; which is the time taken to stop production of a product and start production of the same, or another, product.
 If change-over takes a long time then the lost production due to change-overs drives up the cost of the actual production itself.

-Its central concern, applied in the context of IT, is the elimination of waste, where waste is work that adds no value to a product or service.
+This can be seen from the table below where the change-over and processing time per unit are held constant whilst the lot size is changed.
+Lean IT.
 Lean integration.
 Matrix management.
 Strictly speaking, matrix management is the practice of managing individuals with more than one reporting line (in a matrix organization structure), but it is also commonly used to describe managing cross functional, cross business group and other forms of working that cross the traditional vertical business units – often silos - of function and geography.

 What is it?
 It is a type of organizational structure in which people with similar skills are pooled for work assignments, resulting in more than one manager (sometimes referred to as solid line and dotted line reports, in reference to traditional business organization charts).
 For example, all engineers may be in one engineering department and report to an engineering manager, but these same engineers may be assigned to different projects and report to a different engineering manager or a project manager while working on that project.